delton137/delton137.github.io/research.md

 ### Opportunistic screening {#opportunistic-screening .unnumbered}

-We are curently running a biomarkers suite on 200,000 studies at Mass General Brigam as part of the Opportunistic Screening Consortium for Abdominal Radiology (OSCAR).
+We are currently running a biomarkers suite on 200,000 studies at Mass General Brigham as part of the Opportunistic Screening Consortium for Abdominal Radiology (OSCAR).
 The results generated will be used to generate reference \"nomograms\" for different biomarkers, allowing clinicians to see how a patient compares to others in their age and gender cohort.

 There are several paths forward for improving my CT-based risk prediction models such as implementing multitask learning and additive hazard modeling to output multiple follow-up intervals.[@Rod2012] I am